pgtipping/Synthalyst/memory-bank/activeContext.md

    - Added specific styling for different heading levels, paragraphs, lists, and custom elements
    - This results in a more professional and readable training plan output
    - Location: `nextjs-app/src/lib/llama.ts`, `nextjs-app/src/app/training-plan/components/PlanForm.tsx`, `nextjs-app/src/app/training-plan/components/TrainingPlanView.tsx`

+## Current Focus - 2024-03-03

+### Critical Fixes

+- Fixed Vercel build error related to useSearchParams() not being wrapped in a Suspense boundary in the Training Plan page
+- Created proper Suspense boundaries for all components using useSearchParams() to ensure successful Vercel deployment
+- Implemented consistent loading states for all Suspense fallbacks to improve user experience

+### Component Consistency

+- Standardized the approach for client components that use Next.js navigation hooks
+- Ensured all pages with useSearchParams(), usePathname(), or useRouter() are properly wrapped in Suspense boundaries
+- Created reusable loading UI components for Suspense fallbacks

+### Next.js Optimization

+- Addressed Next.js 15.2.0 requirements for client-side hooks
+- Improved static site generation by properly handling client-side navigation
+- Fixed build errors that were preventing successful deployment